Choosing a Hypnotherapist

 In the State of Washington, you must be registered with the Department of Health to describe yourself as a "hypnotherapist" or to "practice hypnotherapy."
 You can read the law here: RCW 18.19.035.
 As part of the disclosure process, a hypnotherapist is required to provide you with their registration number when you first meet with them.
-It is not a complicated process to become registered, but it is necessary, and for your trouble, the state sends you a certificate with a matching wallet identification card.
+Each registered hypnotherapist receives a certificate from the state, with a matching wallet identification card.
 Mine looks like this.
 Asking to see this is a great way to make sure your hypnotherapist is legal.
 Keep in mind that you can look up the status of your hypnotherapist here on the Department of Health website either by name or by that registration number.
 The Washington State registration system exists for your protection.
 By registering hypnotherapists, you know that the state has conducted a background check of the hypnotherapist and you can be confident that if any disciplinary action has occurred against that hypnotherapist, you can easily find out about it.
 Here's a screen capture from the Department of Health website showing what you will see when you look me up.

 I mentioned "disclosure".
 As it turns out, there's a bunch of things a legal hypnotherapist needs to go over with you when you first start seeing them.
 You can read the law for yourself here: RCW 18.19.060.
-But as it turns out, the state also provides a great tri-fold handout that summarizes a lot of things you should know before you work with a hypnotherapist.
+The state also provides a great tri-fold handout that summarizes a lot of things you should know before you work with a hypnotherapist.
 I have a copy here or you can get it from the state site here.
 You can view a copy of my disclosure form in advance in my forms library, located here.

 They say you can know someone by the company they keep.
-Professional association memberships are a way to verify the background of your hypnotherapist, but only in so far as you know and trust the reputation of the association itself.
+Professional association memberships are a way to verify the background of your hypnotherapist, but only if you can verify the reputation of the association itself.
 For example, I am certified by the National Guild of Hypnotists as a Hypnotherapist.
 You can look them up here and discover that they have been around for 60+ years, are a virtual "who's who" of hypnosis, and they have a well established and reviewed process to vet members before they certify them.
 Further searching on The Guild in Google will confirm their standing and by association, that of their members and certifications.
-Members in good standing of The Guild get a certificate and a wallet card, ask to see it.
+Members in good standing of The National Guild of Hypnotists get a certificate and a wallet card, ask to see the card.
 Click here to see mine.
 The National Guild of Hypnotists was recognized by the 103rd Congress of the United States for their efforts toward establishing and maintaining a high code of ethics, as well as educational resources regarding hypnosis and hypnotherapy.

-You'll find that education is a lot like associations.
-You are going to need to do some research.
+You'll find that education is a lot like associations, you are going to need to do some research.
 Not all schools are created equal, and some folks define the term "accredited" differently than the rest of us.
-You can look up my school, the Hypnosis Motivation Institute on the United States Department of Education site.
-There you will find that the program I graduated from is accredited.
+You can look-up my school, the Hypnosis Motivation Institute at the United States Department of Education site.
+There you will find that the program I graduated from is nationally accredited.
 Here's a capture of the site showing what an accredited program looks like.
 You can look up the school of your hypnotherapist as well.
 Do your research; you will never regret it.

 Sadly, again, people "accredit" themselves, their friends and so on.
 There's a lot of people advertising weekend workshops to "become accredited as a hypnotherapist."
 Both the education and the hypnotherapists should raise red flags in that case.
-In my case, the program included more than 300 hours of education, then more than 200 hours of supervised practice time before the program could consider me as a "hypnotherapist," able to practice on my own.
-That's more than 500 hours of supervised education in a nationally recognized and accredited program, plus the list of certification hours for my specialties list, which you can see on my "Credentials" page.
+In my case, the diploma program alone included more than 300 hours of education, then more than 200 hours of supervised time with clients before they would certify me as a "hypnotherapist," able to practice on my own.
+That's more than 500 hours of supervised education in a nationally recognized and accredited program, plus nearly 200 more hours for my additional certifications, which you can see listed on my "Credentials" page.
 You can view more about the various accreditations of my school, HMI, here.